 Commodities are basic items of consumption of the worldwide economy.
 Do you have an opinion on gold, silver or coffee?
 Act on it!

-With the unique variety of CFD’s available at Friedberg Direct, you can trade a wide range of markets from metals to energies and more.
+With a CFD trading account at Friedberg Direct you can trade a wide range of markets from metals to energies and more.

-- Trade hard or soft commodities on our advanced MetaTrader 4 platform
+- Trade hard or soft commodities on our advanced MetaTrader 4 & MetaTrader 5 platforms

 - Start today with a small amount and trade with leverage